PNNL-Predictive-Phenomics/ProCaliper/CONTRIBUTING.md

 ### Write Documentation

-alphameter could always use more documentation, whether as part of the official alphameter docs, in docstrings, or even on the web in blog posts, articles, and such.
+procaliper could always use more documentation, whether as part of the official procaliper docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/LifeWorks/alphameter/issues.
+The best way to send feedback is to file an issue at https://github.com/LifeWorks/procaliper/issues.

 If you are proposing a feature: